michielplatteau/CCBDA_project/README.md

  Regular Meetings:
  In order to divide tasks, stay up to date on what each member has done and make sure that the work is going as planned, each week on Thursday we have a meeting in which we discuss the problems that we have encountered and the improvements that we should make, we also discuss with the professor what we have done and ask for guidance and for tools that may help us with developing the project.
  After each meeting we define and prioritize tasks for the next sprint and we come up with a plan for the next week that we put on that we practically respect everytime, and if we couldn't fully finish the last week's tasks we discuss the problem that we have encountered and come up with ideas to overcome them.
 During these weeks each group member did his best in developing the project and delivering a good work, the work may not have been equally divided each week but in the end everyone has done as everyone else.

+ Working environments:
 Also during the week we discuss and exchange ideas via a social media and we present the progress that we are doing, help each other when someone has a problem in his part.

- For the dividing the tasks we were using the Trello platform in order to share the plan and the tasks advancement with everyone.
+For dividing the tasks we were using the Trello platform in order to share the plan and the tasks advancement with everyone.

- For uploading the work we used this Github repo in which we gathered the work of each member.
+For uploading the work done we used this Github repo in which we gathered the work of each member.

 # Description of the main problems encountered and the solutions implemented regarding coding, team organization, services, and resources used.